 Douglas M. Etkin

 Doug is the Principal of the Etkin Company, a noted Michigan real estate management and development firm with national clients.
 Doug and his family have a relationship with Children’s Hospital of Michigan that spans decades.
 Not only has Etkin Company made gifts to Children’s Hospital of Michigan and the Foundation each holiday season as a tribute to their stakeholders, but in 2009, Doug and his mother, Toby, also made a significant contribution and honored Doug’s father with the naming of the Alex J. Etkin Specialty Center in Southfield.
 Doug has served as the president of the Jewish Foundation of Metropolitan Detroit and has a leadership role in the Urban Land Institute.

-Johnny, a charter member of the Children’s Hospital of Michigan Foundation Board, operates one of the metro area’s best known dining spots—Ginopolis on the Grill in Farmington Hills.
+Johnny, a charter member of the Children’s Hospital of Michigan Foundation Board, operates one of the metro area’s best known dining spots—Ginopolis in Farmington Hills.
 His relationship with Children’s Hospital of Michigan began more than 30 years ago when his young son, Georgie, was treated for a blood disease.
 Although Georgie didn’t survive, Johnny and his wife, Marion, were genuinely impressed with the doctors, nurses, and staff.
 For more than 25 years, Johnny helped organize an annual golf outing and “Taste of Excellence” event that raised more than $4 million for the hospital.
 In 2011, Johnny and Marion served as Honorary Chairpersons for the North American International Auto Show Charity Preview on behalf of the Foundation.
 Johnny and Marion are residents of West Bloomfield.